HPV Vaccine – Human Papillomavirus

 The disease

 Most HPV infections don’t cause any symptoms and go away on their own.
-But HPV can cause cervical cancer in women.
-Cervical cancer is the 2nd leading cause of cancer deaths among women around the world.
+But HPV can cause cancer.
+One of these cancers, cervical cancer, is the second leading cause of cancer deaths among women around the world.
 HPV can cause several less common types of cancer in both men and women.
 It can also cause genital warts and warts in the upper respiratory tract.
 There is no treatment for HPV infection, but the conditions it causes can be treated.
 Getting the HPV vaccine can help prevent infection.

 The vaccine

-The human papillomavirus vaccine is an inactivated (killed) vaccine that is given to protect against seven HPV types of the virus that cause 80% of cervical cancers.
-This vaccine can be given to both females and males.
+The human papillomavirus vaccine is an inactivated (killed) vaccine that is given to protect against several HPV types.
+HPV vaccine prevents over 90% of cancers that are caused by the human papillomavirus.
+The vaccine is given to both females and males.

 Women will still need cervical cancer screenings because the vaccine does not protect against all types of HPV.
 Knowing when to get the HPV vaccine is an important part of prevention.
-The vaccine is routinely recommended for girls and boys 11–12 years old.
-It may be given as young as 9 years of age through 26 years.
-There is a HPV vaccine schedule.
+The vaccine is routinely recommended for girls and boys starting at 9 years old.
 It is given as a 2 or 3 dose series, depending on which age the first dose was given.

-2 dose series: Used when starting series before age 15 years.
+2 dose series: Used when starting series at the recommended age.

 • 1st dose